11/04/2024 by Dr. Goldi Jacques-Maynes

 Paddling posture puts a lot of pressure on your neck muscles, and also compresses your nerves.
 While neck pain is usually related to paddling, surfers can also feel neck pain after a wipeout.

-Slow mountain biking falls and highspeed crashes can cause whiplash.
+Slow mountain biking falls and highspeed crashes.

 Traumas from crashing at speed, or even falling over when you're trying to clip in to your peddles, can cause whiplash.